 Field Name Description Entity Id Display-only.
 The unique ID number identifying this Person in your database.
 An individual may have multiple Principal IDs but only one Entity ID.
-The base implementation assumes that each user has only one Entity ID and one Principal ID.
+The base implementation assumes that each

+Field Name Description user has only one Entity ID and one Principal ID.
 KIM automatically assigns an Entity Id to a new Person when you save or submit a Person Document.
 Principal Id Display-only.
 The unique ID number identifying this Principal.
 Whereas Entity Id represents a unique Person, Principal Id represents a set of login information for that Person.
 When selecting a Person, you ordinarily reference his or her Principal Id.
 KIM automatically assigns a Principal Id to a new Person when you save or submit the Person Document.
 Principal Name Required.
-The user name for this Principal Tax Identification Number Required.
-Enter the Individual Tax Identification Number (ITIN) for this Principal ID Principal Password Optional.
-Enter the password for this Principal ID Active Check the box to indicate that this Principal ID is Active.
+The user name for this Principal Active Check the box to indicate that this Principal ID is Active.
 Uncheck the box to indicate that this Principal ID is Inactive.
-Actions Click the Add button under Actions to save the information you enter in this section.